laravel-bi/laravel-bi/readme.md

 to setup all Laravel Bi components and to create a simple UserDashboard.

+### Requirements

+Laravel BI v1.0.0 requires Laravel 8.0.
+If you have a previous Laravel version, please consider to use v0.0.5.

 #### User Authentication

 Laravel BI requires users to be logged.
-If your application does not have a custom authentication process, you should install laravel's default one.
+If your application does not have a custom authentication process, I suggest you to install [Laravel Breeze](https://laravel.com/docs/8.x/starter-kits#laravel-breeze).

-`composer require laravel/ui`

-and then

-`php artisan ui vue --auth`

 #### Add new dashboards